 Alexander’s two headrights, each entitling him to 50 acres of unimproved land, were recorded on 7 October and 19 November, 1653.
-At the time of his death he owned about 2,400 acres of what had been Piscataway and Patuxent Indian land, along the Patuxent River in Southern Maryland.
-(Most former servants in his generation owned 50-400 acres.)
+Most former servants in his generation owned 50-400 acres.
+At the time of his death, Alexanderowned about 2,400 acres of what had been Piscataway and Patuxent land, along the Patuxent River in Southern Maryland.
 Among his plantations were Cragnight, Dunblane, Alexandria, Good Luck, and Anchovie Hills, where he died.
 (Notice how Lord Madderty’s seat, where Alexander’s father served as Chamberlain, degraded in Maryland from Inchaffray to Anchovie.
 In Gaelic, the syllable inch is pronounced anch.)
 Alexander also built or acquired Magruder’s Landing—a tobacco shipping point on the Patuxent River—for the export of tobacco to Europe.
 This gave him a steady source of income not tied to the unstable price of tobacco itself.
 The inventory of his estate shows that in addition to a few books, some old furniture, a sealskin trunk, clothing, farm implements, livestock, and of course tobacco, he owned several parcels of land, four indentured servants, and “one man negro named Sambo,” the first of thousands to be enslaved by Magruders in America.

 This inventory reflects the changing patterns of labor in Colonial Maryland, where slavery at first existed alongside indentured servitude, not fully replacing it until the start of the 19th century.
 Land without labor was worthless—in the 17th century a good cow was worth more than 50 acres of uncleared land—so the economic factors driving the transition to enslaved labor are easy to analyze.
 Astonishingly, however, not a single document has survived from 17th century Maryland that records an attitude, a thought, or a reflection on the new concept of chattel slavery or the emerging ideology of race.
 Maryland’s first census, in 1790, shows 45 Magruder households in three counties, of which 41 owned slaves.

 Alexander married at least twice in Maryland.
 If we are correct that he was born in 1610, he was about 42 when he arrived, so he may have been married in Scotland.
 About his Maryland wives, the only thing we can be sure of is that no two people agree about who they were.
 Traditionally, he is said to have married a Margaret Brathwaite, daughter of a cousin of Lord Baltimore, who once served as a temporary governor of the colony.
-No record confirms this, and there is no evidence that Alexander received patronage from that family–the Calverts–who were known for generosity to their own.
+No record confirms this, and there is no evidence that Alexander received patronage from that family–the Calverts–whose wealth dwarfed his own, and who were known for generosity to their kin.
 A number of land records, from 1663 through March 1671, include a wife named Sarah.
 Her surname is unknown, but after Alexander’s death the interests of her children were aggressively supported by Ninian Beall and Samuel Taylor.
 Alexander’s last wife was named Elizabeth.
 Most genealogists believe her surname was Hawkins, but Green has also been suggested.

 In Alexander’s generation, most men who possessed enough property to write a will name only one or two living children.
 Alexander names six.
 The youngest three–Alexander, Nathaniel, and Elizabeth–are identified in a codicil to the will as the children of his last wife, Elizabeth.
 Some genealogists believe that some or all of these three were Elizabeth’s children from a former marriage and were adopted by Alexander.
 Their birth dates lend credence to this: Alexander, the eldest of the three, may have been born as early as 1671, a year in which the previous wife, Sarah, was still alive, while the two youngest were born in the two years preceding Alexander’s death at age 66.
 Formal adoption did not exist in colonial Maryland, so no records of that kind would be available.
 The elder three children–Samuel, James, and John–were the children of Sarah.
 John died young, without issue.
-Elizabeth lived to marry, but died without issue.
-Samuel, James, Alexander, and Nathaniel all had children…who had children.
+We know little about Elizabeth, not even her place in the birth order.
+In both Alexander’s original will and the codicil she is named last, so many have assumed she was the youngest, but it would not be unusual to list a daughter after all her brothers.
+Tradition says Elizabeth lived long enough to marry, but died soon after–perhaps in or following childbirth–but evidence is slim.
+Her brothers Samuel, James, Alexander, and Nathaniel all had children…who had children.
 This is an extraordinarily high reproductive rate for Alexander’s times, and explains why there are so many of us today.